 “Both regimes create the starting point of the next dispute as I see it.”
 Justice Kate Williams

-Barrister Jack Heinz appeared on behalf of Jewel of India’s now liquidators Peter Gothard and James Dampney of KPMG.
+Barrister Jack Hynes appeared on behalf of Jewel of India’s now liquidators Peter Gothard and James Dampney of KPMG.
 Appearing on behalf of Jewel of India’s director Kishore Matta was Joanne Shepard.